nashville-software-school/server-side-python-curriculum/book-2-levelup/chapters/RARE_REST.md

 Once the project is set up, make sure you create a `.gitignore` file and put the content at [this URL](https://www.toptal.com/developers/gitignore/api/django) in there before your first commit.
 Finally, create a local git repo with `git init` and connect it to your team's server side github repo with `git remote add origin <github ssh url>`.
 Once you have everything setup, push up the code.
 The other team members can now clone down the new Django project repo.

+### Issue Tickets
+The requirements for this project are more comprehensive than in V1.
+You will see many references to admin abilities.
+An admin is simply a user with more power.
+How do you give that power to a user?
+Update a user's `is_staff` property to `True`.
+Don't say we never gave you anything :)

 ## Rare ERD from Database Team

 https://dbdiagram.io/d/5f885a013a78976d7b77cb74